If you’re worried or concerned about the possible long-term negative consequences of using talc powder, this article

 To date, I have not found any study conclusively pointing towards a link between using talcum powder on one’s genitals and pubic region, and cancer or any other type of serious illness.
 The original problem in talcum powder was the fact that it was often tainted with asbestos, but that problem has basically been eliminated.

-If you want to worry something, you should perhaps look into some of the other types of common toiletries that men use.
+If you want to worry about something however, you should perhaps look into some of the other types of common toiletries that men use.

 That being said, my own personal opinion is that it’s better to be safe than sorry.

 It’s not beyond the realm of possibility in my mind that certain types of people are more prone or sensitive to talc powders that others.

 Thus, while it seems that talcum powder is completely safe to use on one’s balls, I would advise you to simply avoid it, just to be safe.